Have you ever had a hard time proving the real value of your company’s blog?

 It may seem strange, but this is quite common.
 That is why the importance of generating content that can, even if minimally, relate to your product or service.

 If you do this, you are ready to start generating leads on your company’s blog and, consequently, transform this space into a customer acquisition channel.

 I leave below 9 techniques to generate Leads with a blog, all of them were tested here at Blogger Cage and are active until publication.

 1. Newsletter subscription

 This is the most primitive and easy way for you to capture the contact of your readers.
 If he came to your blog and is consuming some content, you may want to continue reading more, but not necessarily today.

 Making a signature field available for him to receive new posts by email is an easy way for you to approach him.

 There are several places within a blog where this can be used.
-It can be in the top menu, in the sidebar or as in the RD blog, in the footer.
+It can be in the top menu, in the sidebar or as in the Blogger Cage, in the footer.